makrai/notes/bergman18-KR-Practionary-Peirce-Springer.md

     chapters tee up this structure.
-The structural approach of this book is consistent with Peirce’s pragmatic maxim to achieve the “third grade of clearness of apprehension” (1878, W 3:266) 4 covering “all of the conceivable practical effects,” regarding an understanding of something.
+The structural approach of this book is consistent with Peirce’s pragmatic maxim to achieve the “third grade of clearness of apprehension” (1878, W 3:266) 4 covering “all of the conceivable practical effects,” regarding an understanding of something
 * a practionary is for the definition of methods and potential applications resulting from an explication of a domain.
 In the case of this book, that domain is KR.
 5